BrianCechmanek/DSOps/idiomatic_python/decorators/README.md

 ```

 Care needs to be taken that **all** calls to `g()` will now invoke it `@twice`.
 This may be desired. or may not.
 Do you want to permanently change a method (see: flask/fast API).

+# Decorator method signatures

+* what happens when you want to debug, or there is an argument error?